RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-08-28-ai-conversational.md

 if not s.get("when"): return "When would you like to do it—morning, afternoon, or evening? 🕒" return None
 ```
+These two helper functions make the chatbot feel conversational and supportive instead of robotic.
+They generate natural feedback after parsing the user’s message, confirming what was understood and guiding the conversation toward missing details.

+The first function, _make_ack, assembles a short acknowledgment string based on the current state dictionary.
+If the user has already specified an activity, intensity, duration, time of day, or energy level, those elements are appended to a list and joined with “•” separators.
+For example, if the state contains {"activity": "run", "duration": 20, "when": "evening"}, the function would return “run • 20 min • in the evening”.
+If nothing meaningful was extracted, it defaults to simply returning “noted,” keeping the flow graceful.

+The second function, _next_question, ensures the conversation doesn’t stall.
+It checks for missing fields in order: duration, intensity, then time of day.
+If one is absent, it returns a friendly follow-up prompt like “How many minutes are you thinking? ⏱️” or “Easy, moderate, or hard pace? ⚖️”.
+If all the key details are present, it returns None, signaling that no further clarification is needed.

+Together, these helpers make the chatbot interactive, encouraging users to naturally fill in gaps while feeling understood.
 ### State Updater

 ```python